Areas of Excellence

 Emergency Medicine Ultrasound Program

-Our annual two-day Ultrasound Course gives incoming interns a hands on learning opportunity to learn basic and advanced curriculum in emergency ultrasound.
 We have multiple fellowship trained ultrasound faculty in both adult and pediatric emergency medicine offering a robust longitudinal ultrasound experience and elective opportunities.

 Geriatric Emergency Medicine